AaronLink1/campground-tracker/README.md

 Project Languages, Frameworks, Database:

-* Item Used Java for the backend language
+* Used Java for the backend language
-* Item Used Spring Boot Framework
+* Used Spring Boot Framework
-  * Item Spring Security
+  * Spring Security
-  * Item Spring Data JPA
+  * Spring Data JPA
   * Thymeleaf
-* Item MySQL Database
+* MySQL Database
-* Item Custom style sheet in CSS
+* Custom style sheet in CSS

 # Features of the application

-* Item Has a user login and registration form using Spring Security
+* Has a user login and registration form using Spring Security
-* Item Allows user to add and remove campgrounds in their list
+* Allows user to add and remove campgrounds in their list
-* Item User can search for campgrounds in their list
+* User can search for campgrounds in their list

 # Why I made this application